FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-SaedAbdulRahim/README_TemplateForYou.md

 ## Project Overview

-This project is an interactive web application that implements and visualizes [Algorithm Name], developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.
+This project is an interactive web application that implements and visualizes Radix Sort Algorithm, developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.

 ## Algorithm Description

-[Provide a comprehensive explanation of your algorithm here.
-Include the following elements:]

 ### Problem Definition

-[Clearly define the problem that the algorithm solves]
+Radix Sort solves the problem of sorting a list of integers or strings efficiently without directly comparing the elements.
+It orders the elements based on their individual digits or characters, handling variable-length inputs and large datasets effectively.

 ### Mathematical Background